theovassiliou/doctrans-framework/doc/adr/0008-example-simple-doctrans-implementations.md

 ## Consequences

-By providing this examples the documentation becomse much more conciese.
-This examples should not be considered as production ready.
+By providing these examples, the documentation becomes much more concise.
+These examples should not be considered production-ready.
 Each example might focus on a different aspect of the implementation framework.
-DTA implementation that should be considered production ready should be maintenained independendly from this repo.
+DTA implementation that should be considered production-ready should be maintained independently from this repo.

 ### Risks